MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/nf-d3d12-id3d12graphicscommandlist4-beginrenderpass.md

 ### -param pRenderTargets

-A pointer to a constant <b>D3D12_RENDER_PASS_RENDER_TARGET_DESC</b>, which describes bindings (fixed for the duration of the render pass) to one or more render target views (RTVs), as well as their beginning and ending access characteristics.
+A pointer to a constant <a href="https://docs.microsoft.com/windows/win32/api/d3d12/ns-d3d12-d3d12_render_pass_render_target_desc">D3D12_RENDER_PASS_RENDER_TARGET_DESC</a>, which describes bindings (fixed for the duration of the render pass) to one or more render target views (RTVs), as well as their beginning and ending access characteristics.

 ### -param pDepthStencil

-A pointer to a constant <b>D3D12_RENDER_PASS_DEPTH_STENCIL_DESC</b>, which describes a binding (fixed for the duration of the render pass) to a depth stencil view (DSV), as well as its beginning and ending access characteristics.
+A pointer to a constant <a href="https://docs.microsoft.com/windows/win32/api/d3d12/ns-d3d12-d3d12_render_pass_depth_stencil_desc">D3D12_RENDER_PASS_DEPTH_STENCIL_DESC</a>, which describes a binding (fixed for the duration of the render pass) to a depth stencil view (DSV), as well as its beginning and ending access characteristics.

 ### -param Flags

-A <b>D3D12_RENDER_PASS_FLAGS</b>.
+A <a href="https://docs.microsoft.com/en-us/windows/win32/api/d3d12/ne-d3d12-d3d12_render_pass_flags">D3D12_RENDER_PASS_FLAGS</a>.
 The nature/requirements of the render pass; for example, whether it is a suspending or a resuming render pass, or whether it wants to write to unordered access view(s).

 ## -see-also